near/nearcore/docs/architecture/how/receipt-congestion.md

 to that of a single shard.
 Then why would we do sharding in the first place?

 The sad thing is, there is no way around it in the most general case.
-A congestion control strategy that does apply this limit to this workload will always have infinitely sized queues.
+A congestion control strategy that does not apply this limit to this workload will always have infinitely sized queues.

 Of course, we won't give up.
 We are not limited to a constant capacity limit, we